covid19datahub/COVID19/README.md

 ### Join the mission

 Whether or not you are an R user... take part in the data collection!
 Your contribution will be gratefully acknowledged.

-#### R users

-Find _real-time_ data sources and write R function(s) to import the data.

-1. Find data sources for real-time data such as number of cases, deaths, tests, hospitalized and new variables of this kind.
-See the data coverage table below to avoid working on something that is already available.
-2. Write an R function to import the data, just like [this](https://github.com/emanuele-guidotti/COVID19/blob/master/R/openZH.R).
-3. Submit your function to this repository by creating a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

-#### non-R users

-Find _historical_ data sources and put them into csv files.

-1. Find data sources for historical data such as demographics, population density, age, air quality and new variables of this kind.
-See the data coverage table below to avoid working on something that is already available.
-2. Create or improve a csv file, just like [this](https://github.com/emanuele-guidotti/COVID19/tree/master/inst/extdata/db).
-3. Submit your csv file to this repository by creating a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
+See [how to contribute](https://github.com/emanuele-guidotti/COVID19/blob/master/CONTRIBUTING.md).

 ## R Package COVID19